Derivation of effective gradient flow equations and dynamical truncation of training data in Deep Learning: Proof of Theorem

 $\;$\\

-{\bf Acknowledgments:} The author thanks Patricia Mu\~{n}oz Ewald and Vardan Papyan for discussions.
-T.C. gratefully acknowledges support by the NSF through the grant DMS-2009800, and the RTG Grant DMS-1840314 - {\em Analysis of PDE}. \\
+{\bf Acknowledgments:} The author thanks Patricia Mu\~{n}oz Ewald, Andrew Moore, and Vardan Papyan for discussions, and gratefully acknowledges support by the NSF through the grant DMS-2009800, and the RTG Grant DMS-1840314 - {\em Analysis of PDE}. \\